Ode to the West Wind: Fourth Canto

+One too like thee: tameless, and swift, and proud."

 Shelley also changes his use of metaphors in this canto.
 In the first cantos the wind was a metaphor explained at full length.
-Now the metaphors are only weakly presented—"the thorns of life" (54).
+Now the metaphors are only weakly presented: "the thorns of life" (54).
 Shelley also leaves out the fourth element: the fire.
 In the previous cantos he wrote about the earth, the air and the water.
-The reader now expects the fire—but it is not there.
+The reader now expects the fire, but it is not there.
 This leads to a break in the symmetry.

 Fifth Canto

-Again and again the wind is very important in this last canto.
+The wind is prominent in this last canto throughout.
 At the beginning of the poem the wind was only capable of blowing the leaves from the trees.
 In the previous canto the poet identified himself with the leaves.
-In this canto the wind is now capable of using both of these things mentioned before.
+In this canto the wind is now capable of using both.

-Everything that had been said before was part of the elements—wind, earth, and water.
+Everything that had been presented before was part of the elements: wind, earth, and water.
 Now the fourth element comes in: the fire.